isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void f(int* p);   // old code: f() does not modify `*p` void f(const int* p) { f(const_cast<int*>(p)); } // wrapper

-Note that this wrapper solution is a patch that should be used only when the declaration of `f()` cannot be be modified, e.g. because it is in a library that you cannot modify.
+Note that this wrapper solution is a patch that should be used only when the declaration of `f()` cannot be modified, e.g. because it is in a library that you cannot modify.

 ##### Note